 The anarchist struggle slips into this joyless, paranoid rigidity when it is not carried out as an attempt to create life differently, joyfully, intensely, but is rather treated as a cause to which one is to sacrifice oneself.
 One's struggle then becomes moral, not a question of desire, but of right and wrong, good and evil, conceived as absolute and knowable.
-Here is the source of much of the rigidity, much of the paranoia and much of the unwarranted sense of selfimportance that one finds much too often in anarchist circles.
+Here is the source of much of the rigidity, much of the paranoia and much of the unwarranted sense of self-importance that one finds much too often in anarchist circles.
 We are the righteous warriors surrounded on all sides by the forces of evil.
 We must protect ourselves from any possibility of contamination.
 And the character armor hardens undermining the joyful spirit that provides the courage necessary for the destruction of the world of domination.

 This destruction, this demolition of the social prison that surrounds us would bring us face-to-face with the unknown.
 If we confront it with fear and suspicion, we will build the new prisons ourselves.
 Some already are, in their minds and in their projects.
 This is why our projects of attack must originate in and be carried out with joy and an expansive generosity of spirit.
-The logic of paranoia and fear, the logic of suspicion with its measured words and deeds, is the logic of submission - if not to the present order of domination, then to a morality that diminishes our lives and guarantees that we will not have the courage to face the unknown, to face the world in which we would find ourselves if the present order were destroyed.
-Instead, let's embrace the passionate reason of desire that defies all domination.
-This reason is absolutely serious in its desire to destroy all that diminishes life, confining it to that which can be measured.
-And because it is so serious, it laughs. most useful to the state is that it permits those in power - and their media lapdogs - to equate the irrational and bigoted hatred of white supremacists and gay-bashers with the reasonable hatred that the exploited who have risen in revolt feel for the masters of this society and their lackeys.
+The concrete differences in access to that which is necessary in order to determine the conditions of one's life) that incorporate bigotry into the very structure of this society, make sense on several levels.
+By focusing the attempts to battle bigotry onto the passions of individuals, the structures of domination blind many well-meaning people to the bigotry that has been built into the institutions of this society, that is a necessary aspect of its method of exploitation.
+Thus, the method for fighting bigotry takes a two-fold path: trying to change the hearts of racist, sexist and homophobic individuals and promoting legislation against an undesirable passion.
+Not only is the necessity for a revolution to destroy a social order founded on institutional bigotry and structural inequality forgotten; the state and the various institutions through which it exercises power are strengthened so that the can suppress "hate".
+Furthermore, though bigotry in a rationalized form is useful to the efficient functioning of the social machine, an individual passion of too much intensity, even when funneled into the channels of bigotry, presents a threat to the efficient functioning of the social order.
+It is unpredictable, a potential point for the breakdown of control.
+Thus, it must necessarily be suppressed and only permitted to express itself in the channels that have been carefully constructed by the rulers of this society.
+But one of the aspects of this emphasis on "hate" - an individual passion - rather than on institutional inequalities that is most useful to the state is that it permits those in power - and their media lapdogs - to equate the irrational and bigoted hatred of white supremacists and gay-bashers with the reasonable hatred that the exploited who have risen in revolt feel for the masters of this society and their lackeys.
 Thus, the suppression of hatred serves the interest of social control and upholds the institutions of power and, hence, the institutional inequality necessary to its functioning.